makototakahara/makototakahara.github.io/_posts/2024-1-2-election-prediction.md

 For this project, I worked in a group to predict the proportion of votes each party will recieve in the 2025 Canadian Federal Election.

-I used multilevel regression with postratification with data from the General Social Survey (GSS), a comprehensive national survey by Statistics Canada, and the 2021 Canadian Election Study (CES), a specialized study focusing on Canadian federal elections.
+We used multilevel regression with postratification with data from the General Social Survey (GSS), a comprehensive national survey by Statistics Canada, and the 2021 Canadian Election Study (CES), a specialized study focusing on Canadian federal elections.

-## Abstract
+# Abstract
 blah

-## Data
+# Data